-Recently graduated fisheries sciences students earned an average of $26,120 in 2017-2018.
+Fisheries Sciences graduates between 2015-2017 reported earning an average of $26,120 in the 2017-2018 timeframe.
 Earnings can range from as low as $24,600 to as high as $29,500.
 As you might expect, salaries for fisheries graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|

 With over 40 different fisheries degree programs to choose from, finding the best fit for you can be a challenge.
 Fortunately you have come to the right place.
 We have analyzed all of these schools to come up with hundreds of unbiased fisheries school rankings to help you with this.

 One of 5 majors within the Natural Resources & Conservation area of study, Fisheries Sciences has other similar majors worth exploring.